boon-kc/design-and-deploy-eks-cluster-with-terraform/README.md

 5. Run `terraform init` to initialize terraform with all the providers.

-6. Run `terraform validate` to validate the configuration
+6. Run `terraform validate` to validate the configuration.

-7. Run `terraform plan` to play the deployment
+7. Run `terraform plan` to plan the deployment, allowing you to see what terraform will be deploying before it is applied.

 8. Run `terraform apply` to apply and create all the necessary VPC, subnets, security groups, eks cluster and worker nodes.
 Once the process is completed, Terraform will output the cluster information.

 9. Congratulations!
 You have deployed an AWS EKS cluster successfully!

 10. (Optional) Run `kubectl get nodes` to check that your worker nodes are deployed correctly and you are able to see them in different availability zones (`ap-southeast-1a` and `ap-southeast-1b`)

+11. (Optional) Verification of your cluster: Using the instance's public IP outputted from Terraform.
+You can ssh into the worker node's instance with the keypair and public IP.

+- You can check if you have internet access by just `ping google.com`.

+- You can check if you can access the other worker nodes by checking its private IP address of the other nodes and `ping <private-ip-of-other-instance>`